 - Sharing and creating embarrassing images or videos of you

 - Pressurising you into sending sexual images or encouraging you to engage in sexual conversations

-For more information, click on the link https://www.nspcc.org.uk/what-is-child-abuse/types-of-abuse/bullying-and-cyberbullying/
+For more information, click on any one of these links

 If you are being bullied, and you don’t have anyone you can turn to, you can contact us on 0330 0881 339.
-This number will take you through to our Telephone triage team, where we will listen and talk you through support that is available to you.
-Alternatively, you can contact us via email on email@example.com, or click on the Contact Victim Gateway Link.
-Please remember, you are not alone; there are local and national services who can help you.
-For more Useful Links, see below.
+This number will take you through to our Telephone triage team, where we will listen and talk you through what support we can offer you.
+Alternatively, you can contact us via email on firstname.lastname@example.org, or click on the Contact Victim Gateway Link.
+Please remember, you are not alone.